darktribe/PostToNostrFromAlgia-SSL-/README.md

 Running PostToNostr-ssl.py will result in a webhook that starts with "https:[global address of your server machine]:5000/webhook".

-In the Post action for the webhook, { "id-key" : "test-key", "text" : "text" : "string to be POSTed JSON { "id-key" : "test-key", "text" : "string to be POSTed" } in the Post action to the webhook, specifying "Content-Type: application/json" and Content-Type in the HTTP POST action, and the string will be posted to Nostr.
+In the Post action for the webhook, { "id-key" : "test-key", "text" : "text" : "string to be POSTed JSON { "id-key" : "test-key", "text" : "string to be POSTed" } in the Post action to the webhook, specifying "Content-Type: application/json" and Content-Type in the HTTPS POST action, and the string will be posted to Nostr.

 To actually use it, change "/webhook" in PostToNostr.py to your favorite access URL, "port:5000" to your favorite port to change the port, and ""test-key"" to change the access key.